leveris133t/API-docs/cards/cards.md

 ## View card details

-The cards service doesn't provide the security details (Full number PAN, CVV/CVC) directly, but we can get this values from the external card provider's service.
+The cards service doesn't provide the security details (Full card number, CVV/CVC) directly, but we can get these values from the external card provider's service.
 To do that we need to obtain a token for accessing the provider's service using the [/cards/!token](https://doc.ffc.internal/api/mw-gen-payment-card-ib/payment-card-ib/latest/#docs/method/#848) endpoint.
 We can then access the provider's service to obtain these details.

 ## Change physical card PIN